ethanaward/pianobar-skill/README.md

 git clone https://github.com/ethanaward/pianobar-skill.git
 cd pianobar-skill
 ```
-NOTE* If you take this route, you will need to change ther permissions on the Mark 1 or Picroft to Mycroft.
+NOTE* If you take this route, you will need to change the permissions on the Mark 1 or Picroft to Mycroft.

 ```
 chown mycroft .